hanishkvc/prgs-docs-spreadsheetkvc/README.md

 [DONE] Expand ~ at begin of path (os.path.expanduser)

-[LATER] Move eval/value logics to a seperate file.
+[DONE] Move eval/value logics to a seperate file.

 [DONE] move navigation related stuff to a seperate file.